 However, a closer look shows that the “Cilician pirates” as well as the “Isaurian bandits” for the most part are created by the bias of the sources, the late antique province of Isauria was by no means extraterritorial terrain of the Roman Empire.
 Furthermore, it becomes clear that this region can look back on a long history of Christianisation.

-This Ph.D. thesis is being written within the programme “Ancient Languages and Texts” (ALT) at the Berlin Graduate School of Ancient Studies (BerGSAS) and was successfully completed in 2017.
+This Ph.D. thesis has been written within the programme “Ancient Languages and Texts” (ALT) at the Berlin Graduate School of Ancient Studies (BerGSAS) and was successfully completed in 2017.